oborotev/BJTU-GTD/CommunicationFramework/README.md

-# BJTU-GTD
+# Communication Framework
-Repository for the Game Tool Development module
+This subdirectory contains the communication framework due for the 1st week.

 # Table of Contents
 ## 1. Problems